MapNet2025/Mapnet2025.github.io/_pages/information.md

 |        | Finish time: 3:00pm (24/11/23) |
 -->

+## Workshops

+Two workshops will be run in conjunction with this years MapNet

+BLUP Methods Workshop: 10 November, 2025

+Consulting Māori communities on gene technology research Workshop: 13 November, 2025

 ## Location

 MapNet 2025 is being held in the Fitzgerald Room, Plant and Food Lincoln.